 How to Avoid Hot Tub Cover Damage

 If you use your hot tub on a frequent schedule the cover being removed during this schedule may be enough time for your hot tub cover to breathe and to release this chemical gas cloud.
 However, if you do not use your hot tub for long periods of time and do not remove your hot tub cover giving it time to breathe you are certain to replace your hot tub cover more often then the active hot tubber.
 The use of a hot tub cover lifter will increase the chances that you will remove the cover more often, so a lifter is a great option to have on your hot tub.
-The spa cover lifter will also increase the longevity of the cover because your not dragging it or pulling it around the yard.
+The spa cover lifter will also increase the longevity of the cover because you’re not dragging it or pulling it around the yard.

 So what can we do to help save hot tub covers all over North America?